 Finance is the calculus of growth.
 Engineers, product managers, and CEOs are all guided by financial metrics to lead the business to fulfill its purpose: sustainable, profitable growth.
 Meanwhile, the outside world uses finance to estimate firm value and potential.
 Perhaps due to the breadth of stakeholders, it’s easy for a company to slip into ineffective practices.
-Let’s look at five common missteps, “sins” if you will, that can restrict organic growth.
+Regarding finance for B2B innovation, let’s look at five common missteps, “sins” if you will, that can restrict organic growth.

 1. Using NPV without Scenario Analysis

-Net Present Value (NPV) is perhaps the most commonly used of all financial measures.
+Finance for B2B innovation must include ways to evaluate new investments.
+Of these, Net Present Value (NPV) is perhaps the most commonly used metric.
 It provides the “present value” of cash flows out into the future.
 By accounting for the time value of money and with the flexibility to choose a discount rate, the NPV method is logically sound.
 If a firm invests in a project with NPV>0, it has increased its value – and this project should be accepted.
 Of course, the NPV process uses many inputs, with various degrees of uncertainty and risk.
 Therefore, when we use only use a single scenario of inputs, we’ve created a false sense of precision.

 Instead, the better approach is not just to compute one NPV, but three: a “best” case, an “expected case,” and a “worst” case.
 For each of these, you must first determine the inputs.